Table of Contents

 The steroid medication helps to reduce inflammation and pain.
-In most cases, one or two series of injections are recommended, and no more than three within a six-month span.
+In most cases, one or two series of injections are recommended, and no more than three within six months.
 Relief from pain is usually noticeable within a week of the first injection.

 Patients are typically able to return to their normal activities within a week or two.
 For many people, steroid injections provide short-term relief from SI joint pain.

 SI joint pain is often treated with radiofrequency ablation, which involves numbing the nerves around the joint to relieve pain.
-This procedure works by heating the associated nerves causing pain to create a heat lesion.
-This lesion disrupts the pain signals from being sent to the brain.
+This procedure works by heating the associated nerves, causing pain, to create a heat lesion.
+This lesion disrupts the pain signals being sent to the brain.

 SI Joint Fusion Surgery

-However, in other cases, an invasive SI joint fusion surgery may be necessary.
-This surgery involves permanently stabilizing the joints by fusing them together.
-While this may sound extreme, it can actually provide significant relief for patients who have been suffering for years.
+However, in other cases, invasive SI joint fusion surgery may be necessary.
+This surgery involves permanently stabilizing the joints by fusing them.
+While this may sound extreme, it can provide significant relief for patients who have been suffering for years.

-In most cases, the surgery is successful and the patient is able to enjoy a much higher quality of life.
-However, as with any surgery, there are risks involved and it should only be considered as a last resort.
+In most cases, the surgery is successful, and the patient can enjoy a much higher quality of life.
+However, as with any surgery, there are risks involved, and it should only be considered as a last resort.